Coombs is a small rural community located just outside Parksville and Qualicum Beach and along highway 4A.

 The Goats first appeared approximately 40 years ago.

-It was the Coombs Country Fair weekend, and the grass on the roof of the Market was higher than Kristian liked.
-Legend says that after a few drinks, Larry suggested they borrow some goats to mow the grass and perhaps provide entertainment to passing cars.
+It was the Coombs Country Fair weekend, and the grass on the roof was higher than Kristian liked.
+Legend says that after a few drinks, Larry suggested they borrow some goats to mow the grass and perhaps entertain passing cars.

-Needless to say, the goats became permanent tenants of the Coombs Old Country Market that day.
+Needless to say, the goats became permanent tenants that day.

-Yes, it’s well known for its family of goats grazing on the grass rooftop, but the Coombs Old Country Market is famous for what’s inside the store too!
+Yes, it's well known for the grazers on the grass rooftop, but this special shop is famous for what's inside the store, too!
 They carry international foods, fresh-baked goods, imported gifts from the far reaches of the world, and a superb delicatessen specializing in a variety of international meats and cheeses.
-(Make sure to try the candied salmon!).
-There is also an onsite Market Restaurant (see details below).
+(Make sure to try the candied salmon).
+There is also an onsite Restaurant (see details below).

 Root Cellar Produce

-Whether it is due to top-quality products or great prices, this open-air market is one of the best produce stores in Oceanside.
-The produce market supports many local farmers and producers along with top-quality wholesalers.
+Whether it is due to top-quality products or great prices, this open-air produce shop is one of the best places in the area for fruits and veggies.
+The Root Cellar supports many local farmers and producers along with top-quality wholesalers.

-This is the largest surf shop in the area and where you will find all the top surf brands, including Roxy, Rip Curl, Quicksilver, Billabong, Sitka, and Toms (to name just a few).
+This is the largest board shop in the area, and it carries all the top surf and skate brands, including Roxy, Rip Curl, Quicksilver, Billabong, Sitka, and Toms (to name just a few).
+The prices are not cheap, but the name-brand products are popular.
+Always check the sales rack for the best deals.

 Outside the Market Area

-There are other equally tantalizing stores outside the Coombs Market area that you should check out.
+There are other equally tantalizing stores just outside the central point that you should check out while in the area.
 Here are a few of my favourites:

 Coombs Emporium